sercankulcu/sercankulcu.github.io/_thoughts/going-to-the-cinema-alone.md

 That can feel empty.
 It can also feel clean.
 There is something honest about liking a film without needing the person beside you to like it too.
 No post-film diplomacy.
 No saying "It was okay" when you loved it or "Yes, it was great" when you spent the last hour wondering whether falling asleep would be rude.

 I think that is part of what I learned from going alone: solitude removes some performance.
-Not all of it—we can perform even for ourselves—but enough to notice the difference.
+Not all of it, we can perform even for ourselves, but enough to notice the difference.
 If a scene affects you, there is no reason to hide it except habit.
 If the film bores you, you are free to admit it.
 Freedom sometimes looks very small: one ticket, one seat, no coordination.

 This became more valuable as life became more complicated.
 Getting several adults to do something together can require project management: which day, what time, who has work, who has family obligations, who dislikes the genre, who already saw the film.
 At some point, the effort required to organize the experience becomes larger than the experience itself.